roberts-sandbox/test-uf/_posts/2014-6-9-OpenSMTPD-virtual-users-with-sqlite.md

 the next part to deal with is getting auth with your selected port, I require auth on submission to actually submit mail and that looks like:

-`listen on all port submission tls auth pki mail.serversave.us mask-source
+'listen on all port submission tls auth pki mail.serversave.us mask-source'

 then you have to tell your server to accept mail for the virtual user base:

-`accept from any for domain alias userbase deliver to mbox
+'accept from any for domain alias userbase deliver to mbox'

 and with all that in place you should be authing and delivering to virtual users.